Red Sox vs. Blue Jays Player Props Betting Odds

-The Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Monday at 7:10 PM ET.
-Those looking to place a player prop bet can find odds on Matt Chapman, Rafael Devers and others in this contest.
+Sportsbooks have set player props for Bo Bichette, Alex Verdugo and others when the Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!